minustwenty2/csharp-lessions/csharp-classes-01/README.md

 3. Colour (string)
 4. Price (decimal)

-Create a method inside the class that returns a string that contains all the information in narrative form, like:

 Instantiate three instances of the car class, set the properties of each instance individually and then write a formatted output of each car information to the console similar to:

 ```